 Think about retirement.

 Unfortunately, someday you will no longer be a twenty-something.
 Fortunately, hopefully, someday you will retire.
 And whether you're looking forward to a condo in Boca or lying low with your future family, you need to start thinking about saving money for retirement.
-A 401K and an IRA are great places to start.
+A 401K and an Individual Retirement Account are great places to start.

 Making a budgeting plan you can stick to and cutting back on a few simple things can go a long way when it comes to saving money.
 Your finances may look grey now, but start planning and saving today and you'll have a future so bright you gotta wear shades.
 Cheesy joke intended.